Practitioner Learning Center

 What materials are available for BostonSight SCLERAL?

 Our preferred material is the Optimum line by Contamac, Optimum-Extra, Optimum-Extreme, and Optimum Infinite.
 Other material options are Boston® EQII, Boston® XO2.
 Tangible Hydra-PEG is available.
+We also offer clear and ice blue tints.
+Ice blue is available only in Boston XO2.

 What is your warranty policy?